Confluent Cloud Cluster Types

 To learn more about the Kafka REST Produce API streaming mode, see the examples and explanation of streaming mode in the concept docs, and the Produce example in the quick start.

-Dedicated cluster limits per cluster
+Dedicated limits per cluster

 Dimension Capability Additional details